Blog

 • Knife blades glide between the grain fibers, rather than cutting directly across them.

-• The surface self-heals, gently closing after each cut.
+• The surface scars less, gently closing after each cut.

 • They are more resistant to warping and cracking, even with frequent use.

-• The end-grain pattern is stunning, giving each board a distinctive, artisan-made look.
+• The end-grain pattern is striking, giving each board a distinctive, artisan-made look.

 Why Chefs Love the Design